skellystudios/skelly-io/skellyio-jekyll/_posts/2016-04-01-twelve_tasks_of_hercules_as_advised_by_McKinsey.md

 # Recommendations

 ### 1. Slay The Nemean Lion
 Current estimate for completion of this task is 30 man-days.
-McKinsey recommends augmenting the client's current resource (1 man) with appropriate contract resource.
+McKinsey recommends augmenting the client's current resource (1 man, ) with appropriate contract resource.
 Given sufficient time for on-boarding, team building exercises and a plenary debrief, post-mortem; we estimate that penetration could be accomplished by a team of 10 McKinsey-approved hunting consultants in under 20 days (plus expenses).

 ### 2. Slay the Many Headed Hydra